dib-lab/dib-training/2016-04-27-diff-exp-br.rst

 the table of counts to discover quantitative changes in expression levels between experimental groups.
 Easy, right?
 Not exactly.

 1. We have integer counts and not continuous measurements.
-Data is not normally distributed, so statistical methods we applied to microarray data don't work here.
+Data are not normally distributed, so statistical methods we applied to microarray data don't work here.